rpicard/explore-flask/11-handling_forms.md

     password = PasswordField('Password', validators=[Required()])
 ```

-Now we want to add a validator to make sure that there isn't already a user account with the email they've submitted.
-We can put it in a new util module, .util.validators.
+Now we want to add a validator to make sure that email they provide isn't already in the database.
+We'll put the validator in a new `util` module, `util.validators`.

-myapp/util/validators.py
+_myapp/util/validators.py_
 ```
 from wtforms.validators import ValidationError

 class Unique(object):
-    def __init__(self, model, field, message=u'This element already exists'): self.model = model
+    def __init__(self, model, field, message=u'This element already exists.'): self.model = model
         self.field = field